Apex1000/task_shunya.ek/readme.md

-1: To run the socks parking program
+1: To run the socks program

 ```
 g++ socks.cpp